scottnonnenberg/blog/pages/posts/2016-01-25-a-modest-async-proposal.md

 I like it.
 Each step is far easier to test and reason about, and you can rearrange the steps as long as each step has the information it needs on `this`.
 Speaking of `this`, you can print the whole object out at any time and see all the data you need to debug the workflow.

 Maybe you’ll use this pattern in your applications, or maybe it’ll just sow seeds of creativity in your mind.
-Either way, if you’re refactoring, I’m happy.
+As long as you’re refactoring, I’m happy.